mthuurne/retroasm/docs/instruction-set.rst

    var u1 C := 1

-Variables are storage locations that don't represent registers or other hardware storage.
+Variables are storage locations that don't represent registers or other hardware storage: they exist solely as a convenience for defining semantics.

 Constants
 ---------